oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 To support the equivalent of the MQTT User Name and Password together with MQTT Enhanced Authentication, in the CONNECT packet do the following:

-- Set the [3.1.15](#authentication-method) field to MQTT-ENHANCED.
+- Set the [3.1.15 "Authentication Method"](#authentication-method) field to MQTT-ENHANCED.

-- Set the [3.1.17](#authentication-data) field to:
+- Set the [3.1.17 "Authentication Data"](#authentication-data) field to:

   a.
-MQTT User Name: a Two Byte Integer length followed by a UTF-8 Encoded String as defined in [1.8.4](#utf-8-encoded-string).
+MQTT User Name: a Two Byte Integer length followed by a UTF-8 Encoded String as defined in [1.8.4 "UTF-8 Encoded String"](#utf-8-encoded-string).

   b.
 MQTT Password: a Two Byte Integer length followed by binary data.

   c.
-MQTT Authentication Method: a Two Byte Integer length followed by a UTF-8 Encoded String as defined in [1.8.4](#utf-8-encoded-string) .
+MQTT Authentication Method: a Two Byte Integer length followed by a UTF-8 Encoded String as defined in [1.8.4 "UTF-8 Encoded String"](#utf-8-encoded-string) .

   d.
 MQTT Authentication Data: a Two Byte Integer length followed by binary data.